usc-isi-i2/dsbox-cleaning/README.md

 4. other ([fancyimpute](https://github.com/hammerlab/fancyimpute))

 ## One-hot encoder
-The encoder takes csv file or pandas DataFrame as input, then one-hot encode columns which are considered categorical.(specifying rules or selected columns)
+The encoder takes pandas DataFrame as input, then one-hot encode columns which are considered categorical.

 ```
-class Encoder(categorical_features='95in10', n_limit=10, text2int=True)
+class Encoder(categorical_features='95in10')
 ```

 For **categorical_features = '95in10'**, it takes a column as category if: